lanzrein/ada_project/README.md

 - For questions regarding a specific kind of product (water bottle for instance), we used the feature categories_en.
 We split the feature in order to obtain the different categories and then filter in order to obtain the index of the product with the category of interest. (see WaterBottle.ipynb)

--	For question regarding the evolution of a label of evolution of the use of palm oil,
+-	For question regarding the evolution of a label of evolution of the use of palm oil, we focused on products which had information about palm oil.
+However we kept used all the products whend standardizing our data to have a more meaningful analysis.

 We also consider enriching our data:
 - For distance calculation, once the starting and arrival point are computed, we used geopy to obtain their respective coordinate.
 This will allow us to compute easily the distance that the product has travelled.
 (DistanceCalculations.ipynb)